Active camouflage

-Active camouflage or adaptive camouflage is camouflage that adapts, often rapidly, to the surroundings of an object such as an animal or military vehicle.
+Active camouflage, adaptive camouflage, or chameleonizing is camouflage that adapts, often rapidly, to the surroundings of an object such as an animal or military vehicle.
 In theory, active camouflage could provide perfect concealment from visual detection.

-Active camouflage is used in several groups of animals, including reptiles on land, and cephalopod molluscs and flatfish in the sea.
+Active camouflage occurs in several groups of animals, including reptiles on land, and cephalopod molluscs and flatfish in the sea.
 Animals achieve active camouflage both by color change and (among marine animals such as squid) by counter-illumination, with the use of bioluminescence.

-Military counter-illumination camouflage was first investigated during the Second World War for marine use.
-More recent research has aimed to achieve crypsis by using cameras to sense the visible background, and by controlling Peltier panels or coatings that can vary their appearance.
+Military counter-illumination camouflage was first investigated during World War II for marine use.
+More recent research has aimed to achieve crypsis by using cameras to sense the visible background, and by controlling systems that can vary their appearance, such as coatings, or variable temperature infrared panels using the Peltier effect.

 In animals

 Active camouflage is used in several groups of animals including cephalopod molluscs, fish, and reptiles.
 There are two mechanisms of active camouflage in animals: color change and counter-illumination.